R0gue-one/XenoAI_2/README.md

 # XenoAI_2

-Xeno AI 2 is an exciting game built on Unreal Engine 5.1 where the player is relentlessly chased by an advanced enemy AI character.
-Prepare yourself for an intense and immersive gaming experience as you navigate through challenging levels, employ strategies, and outsmart your pursuer.
+Xeno AI 2 is a game built on Unreal Engine 5.1 where the player is relentlessly chased by an simple enemy AI character.
+Prepare yourself for an immersive gaming experience as you navigate through liminal spaces, employ strategies, and outsmart your pursuer.

 ## Table of Contents